spiral/docs/component/data-grid.md

 ```

 ### String
-Applies string-like values, also empty strings (if a corresponding constructor param passed):
+Applies string-like input, also empty strings (if a corresponding constructor param passed):
 ```php
 use Spiral\DataGrid\Specification\Value;